Fry’s is dead, and it’s taking part of Silicon Valley culture with it

 Even the chain’s tagline—a booming “Your best buys are always at Fry’s!”—was freighted with disappointment.
 On the whole, its prices didn’t seem any better than anyone else’s—though it was a good place to buy cables without getting gouged.

 No, the thing about Fry’s that was exciting wasn’t the shopping experience per se.
-It was stuff—enormous quantities of it, from the sexy to the mundane to the just plain odd.
+It was stuff—enormous quantities of gadgets, components, accoutrements, and related items, from the sexy to the mundane to the just plain odd.
 And for years, that was enough.

 When the company went from being a profit machine to a troubled enterprise, I don’t know.
 (It was privately held and known for its secretive nature.)
 But the era that made Fry’s essential was long gone.
 There was the rise of Amazon and other online merchants, of course, which gave geeks access to an even more limitless selection of products, often at lower prices.
 Fry’s, meanwhile, didn’t seem to take the internet seriously at first; once it launched a real online presence, it was too late to catch up.